-This 2-day webinar course is designed for providing Medical Physicists and MRI Scientists with practical and updated information to supplement their professional practice.
+This 2-day webinar is designed to provide Medical Physicists and MRI Scientists with practical and updated information to supplement their professional practice.
 It touches on three main areas that are relevant in current-day clinical MRI Physics -- Safety, Quality, and Optimization.

 The MRI Safety section of the webinar may be used by individuals who anticipate fulfilling the role of an MR Safety Expert and/or serve as a resource for the MR Medical Director and MR Safety Officer(s).